fabmob/e-mission-docs/docs/dev/enhance_traceur_fabmob/introduction.md

 Traceur Fabmob is a fork of e-mission, we enhance or add features to the software.
 The current list of enhancements planned is described in [this issue list](https://github.com/fabmob/e-mission-phone-fabmob/issues).
+[This report (in French)](https://drive.google.com/file/d/1h7PWoA6sJBYYeRoO2OgSiibv1ZJH8VLZ/view) of the developments done by Loïc Mayol from June to August 2019 is particularly for understanding the details of the limesurvey, internationalisation and Profile+Dashboard screens enhancements.

 When the enhancement is not too specific to FabMob, we propose them to the e-mission project as Pull Requests (from our e-mission-contrib branch).